olkkon/quiz-app/README.md

 The application can be run locally in the terminal using following command:
 `deno run --allow-all --unstable run-locally.js`
 Make sure that you are in the root folder of the project when running the command in the terminal.

-### Online location
-The application is hosted online at address https://wsd-quiz-application.herokuapp.com/

 ### Creating some data
 For full experience and easier testing of the application, it is recommended to follow the steps below.